Extracting narrative signals from public discourse: a network-based approach: Appendix

 The tf-idf score is a heuristic score that measures the discriminative nature of a word for a given document.
 Let $C$ a $m \times n$ matrix where $m$ is the number of words and $n$ is the number of documents.
 The entry $C_{ij}$ gives the number of times word $i$ appears in document $j$.
 Similarly, we define the matrix $O$ where the entry $O_{ij}$ is 1 if the word $i$ occurs in document $j$ and 0 otherwise.
 For each word $i$ and document $j$, we compute the so-called tf-idf score $\mathrm{tfidf}(i,j)$ given by

 where

 and

-For the computation of tf-idf scores in Tab.~\ref{tab:arg1bypresident}, a word is an AMR concept holding the ARG1 role and a document is given by grouping all speeches of one president.
-For Tab.~\ref{tab:goals:predicates}, a word is a predicate associated to a goal and a document is again given by grouping all speeches of one president.
+For the computation of tf-idf scores in Table~\ref{tab:arg1bypresident}, a word is an AMR concept holding the ARG1 role and a document is given by grouping all speeches of one president.
+For Table~\ref{tab:goals:predicates}, a word is a predicate associated to a goal and a document is again given by grouping all speeches of one president.